Vitello Tonnato

 Step 12:

-Cut the cooled fragrant veal into as thin slices as possible and put it on a serving dish.
-Top the dish liberally with tuna mayonnaise and garnish with fresh arugula and red onion rings.
-A mandatory ingredient in this dish is capers.
-They are added to taste from above.
+Slice the cooled, fragrant veal as thinly as you can and arrange it on a serving platter.
+Spoon plenty of the tuna mayonnaise over it and garnish with fresh arugula and red onion rings.
+Capers are a must in this dish — scatter them on top to taste.

 Caloric content of the products possible in the composition of the dish